corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Known Issues

-Overriding a civic generates an error log.
-Expect to see one line in the error.log file similar to this:
+Overriding a civic or technology causes the game to log errors.
+Expect to see two lines in the error.log file similar to these:

 ```
+[21:23:09][technology.cpp:1177]: Duplicate technology: tech_housing_agrarian_idyll
-[15:49:52][game_singleobjectdatabase.h:147]: Object with key: civic_agrarian_idyll already exists
+[21:23:12][game_singleobjectdatabase.h:147]: Object with key: civic_agrarian_idyll already exists
 ```

+Normally overriding a single technology can cause problems with the game being confused by duplicates, but only technologies that are considered prerequisites for other technologies are affected.

 ## Change Log